johnnyquest/hAbcGeomExport/README.txt

 section).
 Also "feedback is silver, contribution is gold" -- if you find a bug, good for you, if you can fix it, good for all of us ;)

+And while I'm at it, thanks to Lucas Miller and Mark Elendt for their help.

 IMPORTANT WINDOWS-RELATED NOTE